miguelalvarezz/miguelalvarezz/README.md

 ### Hi👋  I'm Miguel!
-I'm a aspiring IT engineer focused on the applicattions of them in this new world
+I'm an aspiring IT engineer focused on the applicattions of technologies in this new world

 <!--
 **miguelalvarezz/miguelalvarezz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.